geoHeil/awesome-tools/real-world-dataflow-problems.md

 - know the difference between masking field values on the fly i.e. in ranger vs actually not having the permissions to view a column which often (at lest for hive) disallows then to execute the `DESCRIBE TABLE` statement so any tool like tableau which relies on this will subsequently fail
 - understand knox https://community.hortonworks.com/content/kbentry/113013/how-to-troubleshoot-and-application-behind-apache.html

+### Project management

+When working on a data project is is even more important to convey a story https://www.youtube.com/watch?v=plFPTDwk66s shows 6 points how to improve visualization by telling a clear story.

 ## operations
 - use HAproxy instead of mysql router for hive HA setups for metastore
 - centos os for locally installed cluster